Apply for a Project Determination

 The Construction Wage Standards Section determines prevailing wage rates for most local governmental unit and state public works projects and publicly funded private construction projects.
 A prevailing wage rate determination is commonly referred to as a "white sheet".

-- Application for Prevailing Wage Rate Determination (to be mailed or faxed to the Department)
+- Application for a Prevailing Wage Rate Determination (to be mailed or faxed to the Department)

-- New: On Line Application for Prevailing Wage Rate Determination that permits the requester to immediately print the project determination along with the required attachments.
+On Line Application for a Prevailing Wage Rate Determination that permits the requester to immediately print the project determination along with the required attachments.

-If you have a question on a Department of Transportation state highway project in Wisconsin, please call 608-266-6961.
-If you have a question on a federal Davis-Bacon prevailing wage rate determination, visit the website www.wdol.gov/.
+If you have a question on a Department of Transportation state highway project in Wisconsin, please call 608-266-6861.
+If you have a question on a federal Davis-Bacon prevailing wage rate determination, visit the website DOL.
 If you want to file a complaint on a federal Davis-Bacon project in Wisconsin, please call 608-441-5221.

 A copy of the applicable prevailing wage rate determination must be posted by the contracting agency in at least one conspicuous and easily accessible place on the site of a project.
 A local governmental unit may post this document at the place normally used to post public notices if there is no common site on a project.
 This document must remain posted during the entire time any worker is employed on a project and must be physically incorporated into all proposals, specifications, contracts and most subcontracts.